hvmerode/junit-pipeline/README.md

   HTTP status code 400.
 TODO: Check whether the outputed pipeline is valid yaml.
 * The junit-pipeline code itself does not have any unit tests yet.
 * No methods yet to add, update or remove conditions in stages or jobs.
 Use the _overrideLiteral_ method, if possible.
 * No methods yet to replace a step with another step.
+* No method to replace a step with a template file (the template file could serve as a mock file)
 * There is no option (yet) to continue on error for all steps.
 <br></br>